dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. A global crypto-currency really needs global supervision to avoid regulatory arbitrage across borders.
 1. cryptocurrency, blockchain and cryptoassets: These days it’s hard to avoid pronouncements about how cryptocurrencies and blockchain technology could change everything (or at least, create massive wealth).
 Yet there’s an equally loud chorus labeling them a massive scam, useless, and dangerous.
 And a surprisingly large audience still doesn’t understand what’s going on.
 One big reason for the confusion is that we’re not all talking about the same things.
 1. Use AI to better understand consumer behaviour?
 Really?
 Data mining your own customers?
 Where does it stop?
 Why is this a good thing?
+1. Cryptocurrencies are no match for a central bank